misterfish/stick/README.md

 	const l = Left ('bad news')
 	l | flatMap (double) // Left ('bad news')

 The result is the same as the input, because when `flatMap` sees a 'Left' value, it doesn't bother to unwrap the box or do anything with it.
 It just passes the value straight through.

+At the end of the chain, we are left with an `Either` which either contains a `Left` or a `Right`; or in the case of `Maybe`, a `Just` or a `Nothing`.
+Now we use `bilby`'s `fold` function to resolve it:

+	myEither | fold (
+	  // --- the 'left' case, something went wrong.
+	  // the first %s will be the reason and the second will be a red cross. prependTo (['✘' | red])   >> sprintfN ('%s %s'),

+	  // --- the 'right' case, good to go.
+	  // the first %s will be the answer and the second will be a green check. prependTo (['✔' | green]) >> sprintfN ('%s %s'),
+	)

 JS programmers have seen this thousands of times before …